NLDoA/Divergent_Aptitude_Test/README.md

 ##License

-License .txt has all of that information.
+LICENSE.md has all of that information.